 Cloud computing is an on-demand self-service offering that allows for broad network access, resource pooling, and high scalability.
 The cloud offerings come with four types of access: public, private, hybrid, and community.
 Also, there are four basic service models:

 - Everything as a Service (XaaS).
-This model covers the vast variety of services and applications for user access on demand over the internet.
+This model covers the vast variety of services and applications for user access on-demand over the internet.

 Complex attitudes towards the cloud

 Cloud services come with low-cost software solutions, unlimited data storage, and portability.
 Data can be accessed from any location worldwide at any time.
 The cloud also means high-level security protocol, ease of data management, and streamlined business performance.
 The main pain points for SMEs involve reservations regarding the security of the data and the reliability of the service, especially with regard to the claim to unlimited accessibility.
+Also, the cloud is known for its troubled relationship with matters of sustainability and climate change.

 Some companies are also concerned with the lack of control over their Information and Communications Technology (ICT) systems.
 Such issues cause many SMEs to postpone their migration to the cloud until their questions are answered in full.
 Apart from these infrastructural concerns, we have limited in-house ability to assess the infrastructure, cost, and fit to the specific situations of specific companies.
 Added to this is the insufficient ICT skill level of users, managers, and decision-makers, as well as the initial investment in time and training that may appear hard to justify.